List of book-burning incidents: Manichaean and Christian scriptures (by Diocletian)

 The Diocletianic Persecution started on March 31, 302, with the Roman Emperor Diocletian, in a rescript from Alexandria, ordering that the leading Manichaeans be burnt alive along with their scriptures.
 On the following year, on February 23, 303, Diocletian ordered that the newly built Christian church at Nicomedia be razed, its scriptures burned, and its treasures seized.
 Later persecutions included the burning of both the Christians themselves and of their books.
 As related in later Christian Hagiography, at that time the governor of Valencia offered the deacon who would become known as Saint Vincent of Saragossa to have his life spared in exchange for his consigning Scripture to the fire.
 Vincent refused and let himself be executed instead.
-In religious paintings he is often depicted holding the book whose preservation he preferred to his own life (see illustration in Saint Vincent of Saragossa page.)
+In religious paintings he is often depicted holding the book whose preservation he preferred to his own life (see illustration in Saint Vincent of Saragossa page).
 Conversely, many other Christians, less courageous, did save their lives by giving away their Scriptures to be burned.
 These Christians came to be known as Traditores (literally, "those who give away").

 Books of Arianism (after Council of Nicaea)

-The books of Arius and his followers, after the first Council of Nicaea (325 C.E.), were burned for heresy by the Roman emperors Constantine, Honorius, and Theodosius I, who published a decree commanding that, "the doctrine of the Trinity should be embraced by those who would be called catholics; that all others should bear the infamous name of heretics".
+The books of Arius and his followers, after the first Council of Nicaea (325 C.E.), were burned for heresy by the Roman emperors Constantine, Honorius, and Theodosius I, who published a decree commanding that, "the doctrine of the Trinity should be embraced by those who would be called Catholics; that all others should bear the infamous name of heretics".

 Library of Antioch (by Jovian)

-In 364, the Roman Catholic Emperor Jovian ordered the entire Library of Antioch to be burnt.
-It had been heavily stocked by the aid of his non-Christian predecessor, Emperor Julian.
+In 364, the Roman Catholic Emperor Jovian ordered the entire Royal Library of Antioch to be burnt, in what is suspected to be an attempt to destroy non-Christian materials.
+Not much is known about the Library of Antioch and some historians doubt the reasonings behind its destruction or even if this event ever occurred.

 "Unacceptable writings" (by Athanasius)

-Elaine Pagels is the first to claim that in 367, Athanasius ordered monks in the Coptic Orthodox Church of Alexandria in his role as bishop of Alexandria to destroy all "unacceptable writings" in Egypt, the list of writings to be saved constituting the New Testament.
-While there is no evidence that Athanasius decreed all unacceptable writings to be burned, this unsubstantiated claim by Pagels is frequently cited as fact on the internet.
+In 367, Athanasius, the Bishop of Alexandria, ordered monks in the Coptic Orthodox Church of Alexandria to destroy all "unacceptable writings' or non-Christian materials in Egypt.
+This claim was initially made by historian of religion Elaine Pagels, and despite the fact that there is no evidence to support this claim, it has been frequently cited as fact on the internet.